SmarterApp/RDW_Ingest/README.md

 ### Cloning
-This project has a RDW_Schema as a submodule, so to clone, us the following:
+This project has a RDW_Schema as a submodule, so when cloning use the recursive flag:
 ```bash
 git clone --recursive https://github.com/SmarterApp/RDW_Ingest
 ```